Updated: May 18, 2020

 Take these precautions when using seaweed fertilizer

 - Never use live seaweed – You may damage the ecosystem.
 Use only dead seaweed.
-Exception: You can use live pond weed if it is an invasive species, such as milfoil, but you must be sure not to spread it to uninfected areas and knowing good pond weed from bad is pretty near impossible.
+Exception: You can use live pond weed if it is an invasive species, such as milfoil.
+But you must not to spread it to uninfected water bodies.

 - Make sure it’s legal – Harvesting seaweed is not allowed in some areas.
 If you are unsure, check with authorities.